EvotecIT/homeassistant-siegenia/README.md

 - Options: poll interval, heartbeat interval, toggle extra sensors and slider
 - Diagnostics: redacted snapshot of config and last device params

-The implementation is based on the author's prior Homebridge plugin and Siegenia.NET proof-of-concept.
+The implementation is based on prior Homebridge plugin and Siegenia.NET proof-of-concept.

 ## Install